Our free membership, business.com+, takes the pain out of choosing new business services.

 1. Encourage employees to participate in charity work.

-Giving team members paid time off to participate in local charitable efforts is a profound and impactful way to help your local community.
+Providing team members with paid time off to participate in local charitable efforts is a profound and impactful way to support your local community.
 Ask customers and employees which local charities they care about most and seek organizations whose aims match the values of your client base.
 Commit to supporting these charities regularly through volunteer work and financial contributions.

 Charity work also has business upsides: